po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/18-Stu_Hooks/README.md

 ## Acceptance Criteria

-* It's done when the direct method uses a hook to hash the user's password before it is created.
+* It's done when User.int() includes hooks to hash the user's password before it is created.

-* It's done when the direct method uses a hook to hash the user's password before it is updated.
+* It's done when User.int() includes hooks to hash the user's password before it is updated.

 ## 💡 Hint(s)

-* What did you learn about hashing a password in the previous lesson?
+* What did you learn about hashing a password and async/await in previous lessons?

 * What are 3 methods for adding hooks to your code?
-How is adding a hook using a direct method different from the other options?
+How is adding a hook vis init() different from the other options?

 ## 🏆 Bonus